-These days, farmers and landowners are also custodians of the land and the resources they contain.
-For many, an affinity for land and resources ensures that they now assume responsibility for protection of mahinga kai, as Ngāi Tahu tūpuna or ancestors did before them.
+Kaikōura farmers and landowners are custodians of their land and the resources they contain.

+Māori also assume responsibility for protection of mahinga kai, as Ngāi Tahu tūpuna (ancestors) did before them.

-Farmers' reasons for doing so are not that different - there is something special about providing the best environment for these treasures, and watching them do well.
+There is something special about providing the best environment for these treasures, and watching them do well.